OHSU-OCTRI/omop-annotator/RUNNING.md

 ### Properties for the OMOP Data Source

 The OMOP Data Source has no default configuration, so these properties must be provided in the override file.
-Below are examples of Oracle and Postgres connections:
+Below are examples of Oracle, Postgres, and SQL Server connections:

 Oracle:
 ```